TeoKac/TeoKac/README.md

 - 👋 Hi, I’m @TeoKac
-- 👀 I’m interested in QA engineering stuff like automation and manual app testing
+- 👀 I’m interested in QA Engineering like coding automation tests and manual app testing
-- 🌱 I’m currently learning how to write automation tests better and more efficient
+- 🌱 I’m currently employed as a QA Engineer, working with Cypress.io for automation testing & manual testing